SteeIRain/SCLocaleMergeTool/readme.md

-﻿# Star Citizen Custom Global and String Merger Tool
+﻿# Star Citizen Custom Global + String Merger Tool
 > [!IMPORTANT]
-> This is a lazy fork by me.
-Credit goes to ExoAE, MrKraken, and UnitedDanes.
+> Credit goes to ExoAE, MrKraken, and UnitedDanes.
 I'm updating this for myself and anyone who cares.
 >
 > I'm using a custom preset of my own from [uniteddanes](https://uniteddanes.org/tools/lokalisering/) as the primary global.ini source.
 This comes with MrKraken's [StarStrings](https://github.com/MrKraken/StarStrings) mixed-in.
 If you have issues with your Star Citizen install directory being detected or don't need it to be.
 Use the alt .ps1 script.
 >